Darrell Kruger, Provost and Executive Vice Chancellor

 Appalachian State University Greater Hickory Partnership

 The Appalachian State University Greater Hickory Partnership is a collaborative among Appalachian State University, Caldwell Community College and Technical Institute, Catawba Valley Community College and Western Piedmont Community College, and has established Appalachian State University Centers on or near each of these institutions.
 The purpose of this organization is to better serve the educational needs of the citizens of these communities.
 These centers, along with the North Carolina Center for Engineering Technologies, comprise a four-facility organization focused on identifying and meeting post-community college educational needs in the greater Hickory North Carolina region.
 Working collaboratively with leadership on the main campus in Boone, and with government, civic, and business interests in the region, the director and staff of the partnership investigate and deliver undergraduate degree completion, graduate degrees, and not-for-credit offerings at each of the four facilities.
-For more information, please call the Greater Hickory Partnership administrative offices, located at the Appalachian State University Center at Hickory at (828) 262-3113 or toll free at (800) 355-4084.
+For more information, please call the Division of Educational Outreach and Summer Programs at (828) 262-3113 or toll free at (800) 355-4084.

 Office of Conferences and Camp Services